tyronebj/espa-surface-reflectance/lasrc/README.md

     "cloud" and "ipflag" bands.

 * ESPA Enhancements
-17. The per-pixel approximations for the solar and view angles have been replaced with the angle values in the per-pixel angle bands, which are generated from the Level-1 angle coefficient file.
+17. For collection products, the per-pixel approximations for the solar and view angles have been replaced with the angle values from the Landsat per-pixel angle bands, which are generated from the Level-1 angle coefficient file.
 This makes the newly delivered l8geom.hdf file obsolete.
+    There is a src directory and src_pre_collection directory under the c_code for LaSRC.
+The src_pre_collection source code still uses the original angle approximations, since pre-collection scenes don't have the angle coefficient file.
+The src directory contains the source code to be used for the collection products.  do_lasrc.py has been modified to call the different versions of C-code, depending on whether the data is pre-collection or collection.